State and Local Policy Database

 Freight System EfficiencyList All

-Raleigh does not have a sustainable freight transportation plan in place nor does it have any policies that address freight efficiency.
+The City of Raleigh does not have a sustainable freight plan or freight mobility plan in place, nor is it pursuing any freight efficiency strategies.

 Duke Energy Progress, an investor-owned utility (IOU), is the primary electric utility serving the City of Raleigh.
 PSNC Energy, an IOU and subsidiary of Dominion Energy, is Raleigh’s primary natural gas utility.
 The State of North Carolina has implemented a renewable energy and energy efficiency portfolio standard in which levels of energy efficiency must be achieved annually by the state’s utilities through demand side programs.
 To learn more about the state requirements for electric and gas efficiency, please visit the North Carolina page of the State Database.